Interpretation of Airborne Geophysical Data

 - Werner deconvolution inverse models

-magnetization or density of each body, are estimated using the results of the
+density of each body, are estimated using the results of

-background research.
-The 3-D modelling program is used to automatically
+the background research.
+The 3-D modelling program is

-observed data.
-The 2.5-D modelling program can be used to interactively
+data.
+The 2.5-D modelling program can be used to

 Gravity model of a sub-salt